fiberseq/fibertools-rs/docs/ft--help.md

 Usage: ft [OPTIONS] <COMMAND>

 Commands:
   predict-m6a       Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.
-Also
-                        adds nucleosome (nl, ns) and MTase sensitive patches (al, as) [aliases: m6A, m6a] add-nucleosomes   Add nucleosomes to a bam file with m6a predictions fire              Add FIREs (Fiber-seq Inferred Regulatory Elements) to a bam file with m6a predictions footprint         Add footprints to a bam file with m6a predictions extract           Extract fiberseq data into plain text files.
-See https://fiberseq.github.io/fibertools-rs/docs/extract.html for a description of the outputs [aliases: ex, e] center            This command centers fiberseq data around given reference positions.
-This is useful for making aggregate m6A and CpG observations, as well as visualization of SVs.
-See https://fiberseq.github.io/fibertools-rs/docs/center.html for a description of the output [aliases: c, ct] track-decorators  Make decorated bed files for fiberseq data clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications
+Also adds nucleosome (nl, ns) and MTase sensitive patches (al, as) [aliases: m6A, m6a] add-nucleosomes   Add nucleosomes to a bam file with m6a predictions fire              Add FIREs (Fiber-seq Inferred Regulatory Elements) to a bam file with m6a predictions extract           Extract fiberseq data into plain text files [aliases: ex, e] center            This command centers fiberseq data around given reference positions.
+This is useful for making aggregate m6A and CpG observations, as well as visualization of SVs [aliases: c, ct] footprint         Infer footprints from fiberseq data track-decorators  Make decorated bed files for fiberseq data clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications